Ge0/ge0.github.io/resume.md

 **EcoLapse** is a French company which sells timelapse boxes in order to monitor site constructions for marketing/promoting movie production.

+They needed an Android app that takes picture according to several parameters (exposure, focus,

 ## Personal projects